Hamad International Airport: Controversies

+Forced examinations of women passengers

-On 2 October 2020 a newborn female baby was found abandoned in a bin.
-In response to this the authorities ordered females of childbearing age from 10 different planes to disembark and undergo a forced vaginal examination.
+On 2 October 2020, a newborn was found abandoned in a bin.
+In response to this, the authorities ordered women of childbearing age from 10 planes to disembark and undergo a forced vaginal examination.
 The Qatari Prime Minister issued an apology and ordered an investigation.

 The Australian government "registered its strong disapproval and outrage" at the treatment of Australian women who were subjected to compulsory intimate medical examinations at Doha airport.
-On 30 October 2020, a report by The Guardian stated the apology of Qatari government saying “sincerest apology for what some female travelers went through as a result of the measures” adding “While the aim of the urgently decided search was to prevent the perpetrators of the horrible crime from escaping, the state of Qatar regrets any distress or infringement on the personal freedoms of any traveler caused by this action.”
-Shortly thereafter the Qatari government cancelled a subsidy for the Australian lamb industry.
-As of the beginning of 2021 none of the women who were searched have been contacted by the Qatari authorities.
+On 30 October 2020, a report by The Guardian noted the apology of the Qatari government, which said that those “responsible for these violations and illegal actions" had been referred to the public prosecution office, offering “the sincerest apology for what some female travellers went through as a result of the measures”, adding “While the urgently decided search aimed to prevent the perpetrators of the horrible crime from escaping, the state of Qatar regrets any distress or infringement on the personal freedoms of any traveller caused by this action.”
+As of the beginning of 2021, none of the women who were searched have been contacted by the Qatari authorities; subsequently, five Australian women launched legal action against Qatar Airways and two other government bodies over the incident in late 2021.
+The Federal Court of Australia dismissed the case in April 2024, after finding that the searches did not happen on board a Qatar Airways aircraft nor were carried out by the airline's employees.
+Following ongoing backlash, in September 2023, Qatar Airways' senior vice-president of global sales Matt Raos asserted during an Australian Senate inquiry that the 2020 incident was "a one-off and an isolated incident".

+Slave labor

+An investigation by the Human Rights Watch (HRW), as well as the International Trade Union Confederation (ITUC), concluded that slave labour was significantly used in constructing Hamad International Airport.